LaMonte Wade Jr Player Props: Giants vs. Mets

 LaMonte Wade Jr At The Plate

-- Wade has eight hits this season and a team-best OBP of .439.
+- Wade leads San Francisco in OBP (.435) this season, fueled by nine hits.

-- Among the qualified batters in MLB play, his batting average ranks 161st, his on-base percentage ranks seventh, and he is 164th in the league in slugging.
+- Among qualified batters, he ranks 163rd in batting average, while his on-base percentage ranks 10th and he is 129th in slugging.

-- In six of 16 games this season (37.5%), Wade has reached safely via hit, and that includes multiple hits twice.
+- In seven of 17 games this season (41.2%), Wade has reached safely via hit, and that includes multiple hits twice.

+- In 17 games played this year, he has homered in two of them.

-- He has scored in four of 16 games so far this year.
+- He has scored in five of 17 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.